-The Centre for Geohazard Observations (CGO) is responsible for installing and managing the Observatory’s geophysical and other field instrumentation networks spread over seven countries across South and Southeast Asia.
-It supports EOS in various technical matters include acquiring, computing, and archiving geophysical data.
-The Office strives to provide a better and more conducive technological environment for our scientists both in the field and in the lab.
+The Centre for Geohazard Observations (CGO) installs, maintains, and manages the Earth Observatory of Singapore’s (EOS) geophysical and other field instrumentation stations and networks spread over several countries in and around Southeast Asia.
+The CGO also conducts geophysical surveys in aid of research, providing support in various technical matters that include the acquisition, computing, and archiving of geophysical data.
+The Centre strives to provide an innovative and conducive technological environment for our scientists both in the field and in the laboratory.

 The Centre is involved in: